djplaner/memex/docs/colophon/life-list-generator.md

     - Each bird species has a folder (named for the bird) in the images folder.
 Images in the folders are named with the eBird submission ID followed by numbers (for duplicates)
 - Generate markdown files for individual birds and relevant life lists
 - Modify table to split _Observation_ into _Where_ and _When_
+- Add an anchor to each image on a bird page to allow direct linking

 ## To do